ocaml/dune/doc/caching.rst

 * The cache root must be on the same partition as the build tree.
 * Produced files will be stripped from write permissions, as they are shared between build trees.
-Note that modifying built files is most likely bad practice in any case.
+Note that modifying built files is bad practice in any case.

 Copy mode
 ---------